First Aid Policy 2024.docx

 An accident that happens to students or visitors must be reported to the HSE on Form 2508 if:

-• the person involved is killed or is taken from the site of the accident to hospital; and
+• The person involved is killed or is taken from the site of the accident to hospital,

 Like fatal and major injuries to employees or dangerous occurrences, these accidents must be notified to HSE without delay and followed up in writing within ten days on Form 2508.